 Chevron respects and complies with all applicable laws and regulations wherever we operate, including the U.S. Foreign Corrupt Practices Act (FCPA) and all applicable antibribery laws.
 Chevron has established detailed compliance guidelines that require advance review and approval of certain sensitive transactions involving persons and entities who qualify as a “foreign or non-U.S. government official” under the FCPA.
 Each business unit is expected to establish compliance procedures that are consistent with these overarching corporate guidelines.
 Additional information about our compliance programs that monitor engagements with foreign officials can be found here.

 We demonstrate our commitment to promoting revenue transparency through active participation in the Extractive Industries Transparency Initiative (EITI).
 Chevron is the longest continually serving member on the EITI international board, has played a leadership role in establishing EITI’s global standard for financial transparency, and has actively supported the launch of EITI in many countries, including the United States.
 Over 50 countries are now undertaking EITI’s external validation process to ensure they are implementing the program according to agreed-upon standards.
-Chevron currently operates or has nonoperated working interests in 15 EITI-implementing countries: Colombia, the Democratic Republic of the Congo, Ghana, Indonesia, Iraq, Kazakhstan, Liberia, Myanmar, Nigeria, Norway, the Philippines, Republic of Congo, the United Kingdom and the United States.
+Chevron currently operates or has nonoperated working interests in 15 EITI-implementing countries: Colombia, the Democratic Republic of the Congo, Ghana, Indonesia, Iraq, Kazakhstan, Liberia, Myanmar, Nigeria, Norway, the Philippines, Republic of Congo and the United Kingdom.
 Chevron representatives currently participate in local multistakeholder groups in Norway and the Republic of Congo.
-Chevron has also been fully engaged in the United States EITI (USEITI) process since its inception in 2013.
-The U.S. Department of the Interior recently announced plans to mainstream the USEITI and will annually publish company payment data on its website.